SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 With interpolation turned off it will sound like a value is jumping from one value to the next.

+The default setting for Interpolation an be changed in the in the `Settings/Defaults/UI/Automation/Interpolate` menu.

-### Clearing Clips
+### Clearing Automation

-Currently in the Instrument Clip View if you press down on the Horizontal Encoder and press the Back button at the same time, all **Notes** AND **Automations** are cleared.
+Currently in the Arranger View and Instrument Clip View if you press down on the Horizontal Encoder and press the Back button at the same time, all **Clips/Notes** AND **Automations** are cleared.

-This is not ideal as your goal may be to simply re record your notes without changing your parameter automations.
+This is not ideal as your goal may be to simply re arrange your clips / re record your notes without changing your parameter automations.

-It is important to recognize that in the Deluge, Notes, are recorded **separately** from the Automations.
-That is to say that if you remove a note, the automation will still exist, and if you clear an automation, the note will still exist.
+It is important to recognize that in the Deluge, Arranagement Clips / Clip Notes, are recorded **separately** from the Automations.
+That is to say that if you remove a clip from arranger or a note from an instrument clip, the automation will still exist, and if you clear an automation, the clip in arranger / note in an instrument clip will still exist.

-Thus, this community feature clearly delineates this behaviour by changing the Clip Clearing behaviour in the Instrument Clip View to only clear Notes, and not Automations.
+Thus, this default setting clearly delineates this behaviour by changing the Arrangement/Clip Clearing behaviour in the Arranger View / Instrument Clip View to only clear Clips or Notes, and not Automations.

-Similarly, in the Automation Clip View, clearing a clip will only clear Automations, and not Notes.
+Similarly, in the Automation View, clearing the arranagement or clearing the clip will only clear Automations, and not the Arranagement clips or Clip Notes.

-This change can be reversed by setting the "Clip Clear" community feature to OFF.
+Through the `Settings/Defaults/UI/Automation/Clear` submenu, you can disable this change in behaviour and re-instate the original automation clearing behaviour by setting 'Clear' to "Disabled."

 > **Note:** for kit clips, clip clearing is delineated between clearing the kit level automations (when affect entire is on) and the kit row level automations (when affect entire is off).

 > **Note:** MPE recorded will still be cleared as the scope of this PR does not cover editing MPE.

+### Shifting Automation Horizontally

+Currently in the Arranger View if you press down on Shift and turn the Horizontal Encoder, it will shift the arrangement of clips and ALL Automations of the entire arranagement horizontally.

+Currently in the Instrument Clip View if you press down on the Vertical Encoder and turn the Horizontal Encoder or hold shift , it will shift Notes AND the ALL Automations of the entire clip horizontally.

+This default setting will disable the shifting of Automations within the existing Arranger / Clip Views and leave that behaviour to the Automation View.

+In the Automation View, functionality is provided to shift automations at the parameter level.

+Through the `Settings/Defaults/UI/Automation/Shift` submenu, you can disable this change in behaviour and re-instate the original automation shifting behaviour by setting 'Shift' to "Disabled."

+> **Note:** MPE recorded will still be shifted as the scope of this PR does not cover editing MPE.

 ### Nudging Notes